EAD Extension Delayed? How to Know If You Qualify for an Extension

 EAD extension delays are now a common occurrence, but many qualify for an automatic extension.
 The extension begins on the EAD expiration date and continues for up to 180 days unless the renewal is denied.

-- Have a pending and timely filed application to renew your EAD before it expires (except for certain employees granted Temporary Protected Status);
+To qualify, you must fulfill the following requirements:- Have a pending and timely filed application to renew your EAD before it expires (except for certain employees granted Temporary Protected Status);

 - Have the same eligibility category on the EAD and the Form I-797C Notice of Action, which is the form indicating USCIS*s receipt of their timely filed renewal application (except employees with TPS who may have a C19/A12 combination);

 - The eligibility category listed is eligible for automatic extensions.
 You can view the list of categories that are currently eligible on USCIS here: https://www.uscis.gov/working-united-states/automatic-employment-authorization-document-ead-extension

 If you fulfill these requirements and your documents confirm this...Then a combination of the expired EAD and Form I-797C Notice of Action can be considered an unexpired Employment Authorization Document (Form I-766) under List A.